Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 ## PMK Derivation

+PMK derivation refers to the process of generating the PMK from a shared secret (like a pre-shared key) or from an authentication method (like EAP in 802.1X).

 ### WPA2-Personal (PSK):

 The PMK is derived from a Pre-Shared Key (PSK), typically using a process like PBKDF2 with HMAC-SHA1 to transform the passphrase and SSID into a secure key.